sgvlug/website/content/posts/2012-08-09-kinect-programming.md

----
 layout: post
-title: "Kinect Programming"
+Title: "Kinect Programming"
 description: "Meeting for August 2012"
-category: meetings
+Category: meetings
 tags: [meeting]
 meetingdate: 2012-08-09
----

 Doug Vargas will talk about programming for the Kinect motion sensing input device by Microsoft.